TCJulian/Data-Analyst-Nanodegree/OpenStreetMap-Raleigh-Analysis/data_wrangling_project.md

 Audit and conversion from XML to CSV took approximately 30 minutes.

 ## Problems while Auditing/Converting OSM file
+After importing the CSV files into a SQLite database, I explored the dataset and ran into several problematic issues:

 * Depreciated second level `"k"` tags in `"nodes_tags"` and `"ways_tags"` (_"name_1", "Street_1", and "zipcode"_)
 * Various formats of phone numbers (_"+1-(919)-680-6333", "919 908 1023"_)